0LNetworkCommunity/upgrades/docs/prepare_script.md

 ### Script

 By default it prepares a `multi_step_proposal`.
-We dont need this as we are upgrading a parameter, not the framework.
+We will need to add the vector of the previous hash but because we are doing a single proposal we can use an empty vector as there are no other proposal scripts.

 #### Before